 In the DIP Functional Specification (Reference MHHSP-DIP001-Functional Specification v2.0, 6 May 2022) the concept of message pattern 'A' and Message Pattern 'B' was introduced.
-This document only discusses a single messaging pattern.
-It is recognised that for the most part, the proposed pattern 'A' and Pattern 'B' are effectively the same, except that Ppattern 'B' is an extension of \special case of pattern 'A' where the payload is initially written to a URI, and then the intended recipients of the payload are sent a message via the IF-047 interface to communicate the location of the payload to Market Participants.
-There are two distinct variants for Pattern 'B'.
-DIP hosted payloads (where access controls are required) and public payloads (no access controls required).
+Pattern 'B' is an extension of pattern 'A' where the payload is initially written to a URI, and then the intended recipients of the payload are sent a message via the IF-047 interface to communicate the location of the payload to Market Participants.
+There are two distinct variants for Pattern 'B': DIP hosted payloads (where access controls are required) and public payloads (no access controls required).